 Now, another complication, but this one generally works in our favor: As you ascend, the higher you go, the lower the atmospheric pressure.
 As the atmospheric pressure drops, so does the boiling point of your fuel.
-Generally, the drop is about 1.0 degree Fahrenheit for every thousand feet in elevation gained.
-In metric units, that's about 0.5 degrees Celsius colder for every 300 meters in elevation gained.
+Generally, the drop is about 1.8 degrees Fahrenheit for every thousand feet in elevation gained.
+In metric units, that's about 1.0 degrees Celsius colder for every 300 meters in elevation gained.
 Note the use of the word "about."
-The actual values are higher, but I'm going to be conservative here.
+The actual values are slightly higher, particularly above 10,000'/3000 m, but I'm going to be conservative here.
 I'll say more about why in a moment.
 Take a look at the below chart.

-OK, now why do I only use 1 degree Fahrenheit per 1000 feet in elevation gain (about 0.5 C per 300m) even though the actual change in boiling point is (slightly) greater?
+OK, now why do I only use 1.8 degrees Fahrenheit per 1000 feet in elevation gain (about 1.0 C per 300 m) even though the actual change in boiling point is (slightly) greater?
 Well, let's look at the red and gold lines on the above chart.
 The red and gold lines illustrate what we're really after: Canister pressure.
 Notice that the red and gold lines are not parallel to the navy blue line.
 As it happens, the pressure inside a canister is lower in cold even if we're the same number of degrees above the boiling point.
 In colder temperatures, the fuel temperature must be higher above the boiling point to produce the same internal canister pressure.
 Notice how the red lines and gold lines get progressively farther away from the navy blue line.
 The red and gold lines represent a constant pressure (5 psig and 10 psig, respectively).
-In order to maintain a constant pressure, the red and gold lines have to get progressively farther away from the navy blue line as temperatures get colder.
+In order to maintain a constant pressure, the red and gold lines get progressively farther away (more heat required) from the navy blue line as temperatures get colder.
 Note that these lines are not exact; in fact I've exaggerated them slightly for illustrative purposes.
 Also, the actual functions are not linear in progression (but they're close).
 We're not planning a Mars mission here.
 We just need a rough planning number.
 Approximating the true, non-linear progression with a linear one will get us in the ballpark.

 Now, look at the green line.
 This represents the freezing point of water.
 Note that the line is flat.
 The freezing point of water does not vary with elevation the way that the boiling point of our fuel does.
 Any liquid water will generally be warmer than the temperature that the green line represents.
 Yes, the presence of certain minerals can change the freezing point of water, but for the purposes of our rough planning number, we will assume that any water that is liquid will be warmer than the green line.
 Note that the green line is almost always above the gold line.
 In other words, if we put a canister in water, you should have good canister pressure, so long as the water remains liquid.
 I'm assuming here that you followed the other basics of cold weather canister operation as well.
 This is the beauty of using water as a method of heating the canister.
 By the mere fact that the water is liquid, we generally will have enough pressure with which to cook.
 However, if you're not getting the performance you need, you should be prepared to take action.
 One action might be to take some water out of the pot that you're heating and put it into the bowl that the canister sits in.
 Don't get it too hot!
 If you add just a touch of warmer water (slowly!) to the water that is already in the bowl, you will bring the water temperature up a bit and increase your stove's performance.
 There are other ways to heat the canister, but liquid water is pretty safe so long as the canister never feels hot to the point of pain to the (unfrozen) bare hand.